drds1/pycecream/README.md

 The same feature is available for the starting vertical 'stretch' parameter for each light curve with the argument set to 'vertical_scaling_start'.
 The default values of [-1,-1] for these arguments will use the standard starting settings for these parameters.

 ## Vertical scaling and background offset priors
-We can now also add priors to pycecream's offset level and vertical scaling parameters using the "background_offset_prior" and "vertical_scaling_prior" arguments shown below.
+We can now also add priors to pycecream's offset level and vertical scaling parameters using the `background_offset_prior` and `vertical_scaling_prior` arguments shown below.

 ```python